-I made a similar cake over on Handmade Charlotte last week, and then decided to try it again, this time with 3 layers of cake for a slightly ‘fancier’ presentation.
+I made a similar cake to this strawberry shortcake cake over on Handmade Charlotte last week, and then decided to try it again, this time with 3 layers of cake for a slightly ‘fancier’ presentation.
 It was a win – the cake layers are thin (which I prefer on a shortcake), are made of cake instead of biscuit-like (which I also prefer), and are piled with cream cheese whipped cream and strawberries.
-I think I will be making it again for the 4th of July.
+I think I will be making this strawberry shortcake cake again for the 4th of July.
 If you’re looking for something fancier, you could try this Buttermilk Cake with Strawberry Buttercream.
 If you want something even easier, you can try this Strawberry Buttermilk Cake.

 Last night I got to see Jeremy Enigk play here in Minneapolis – it was the 20th anniversary of his album, The Return of the Frog Queen, and he played it through from start to finish.
 It was a beautiful night of music.